 Order recall practice helps you remember the exact sequence in which items appear and replay them accurately.
-It is a useful way to train sequential memory and structured recall through short repeated drills.
+It is a useful way to train sequential memory, structured recall, and concentration through short repeated drills.

 Order recall is a sequence memory task.
 You watch items appear one by one and then repeat the same order correctly.